lamak-qaizar/lamak-qaizar.github.io/docs/about.markdown

 I am a player-coach (programmer-coach to be more accurate) with twelve years of experience.

-I started my career programming at a company that scaled from one server (when I joined) to several hundreds.
-Besides writing bucket loads of lot of code, I was exposed to a wide array of tools and technologies and learnt how to find bottlenecks in architecture.
+I started my career programming at Careem which went on to be the first unicorn out of the Middle East.
+Besides writing bucket loads of lot of code in various domains (locations, payments, matching etc.), I was exposed to a wide array of tools and technologies and learnt how to find bottlenecks in architecture.
+Careem was run on one server at the time I joined; it had scaled to several thousands by the time I left.
 I also met some fantastic people there from whom I learnt my engineering chops.

 At some point I realised that throwing technologies (and sometimes people) wasn't always the most effective way of solving problems.
 Pains were alleviated maybe, but rarely solved.
 All the complexity we were piling on - the layers of code, tools, frameworks and people - seemed marvellous, but was it?